trcrsired/Portable-Cpp-Guideline/README.md

 x86_64-elf-g++ -c carray.cc -O3 -std=c++23 -s -flto
 */
 ```

-Update:
-In C++23, std::array is not considered freestanding.
-However, it is possible that it will become freestanding in future versions of the C++ standard.

 ### Consider Freestanding Alternatives to C++ Containers, Iterators, Algorithms, and Allocators